| About Us | Employment

 Provide support, guidance and referrals to parent/family as need/requested.

 Maintain accurate files (electronic and paper) for all appropriate participants.

 Supervise children’s program intern’s/volunteers.
 This can include coordinating internship/volunteer schedule, facilitating check-in meetings and providing performance feedback.

 Maintain safe and organized environment for all participants.
-This should include keeping a regular cleaning schedule for the group room, children’s play area, playground, and storage areas.
+This should include keeping a regular cleaning schedule for the group room, children’s play area, and storage areas.

 Serve as an agency representative for community organizations whose primary efforts are targeted towards meeting children’s needs.